 - Easing the Transition to Adult Services - Youth using Ontario’s mental health and addiction supports often struggle with the transition into adult services.
 In Waterloo Region, Lutherwood, CMHA-WW and other community partners have developed a protocol that is supporting a more seamless transition.

-- Alternatives to Residential Services for Younger Children - Last year, Carizon closed its residential program and worked with LAAC, community agencies, youth and families to develop a family-centred, home and community-based approach to mental health service delivery for children under 12 years of age.
+- Alternatives to Live-In Services for Younger Children - Last year, Carizon closed its live-in program and worked with LAAC, community agencies, youth and families to develop a family-centred, home and community-based approach to mental health service delivery for children under 12 years of age.

 - Cambridge-based Support Group - Parents for Children’s Mental Health (PCMH) worked with Langs to launch its third support group within Waterloo Region.